DCAP: Tax savings for child and elder care

-To enroll you need to print and fill-out the enrollment form.
+To enroll outside of open enrollment you need to print and fill-out the enrollment form.
 When filling it out, you have to specify the dollar amount of your yearly DCAP allotment and paycheck deduction.
 The maximum yearly allotment is $5,000 (or $2,500 if married and filing separately).
-To calculate your paycheck deduction, divide your allotment amount by the number of paychecks you receive each year (most UW employees receive 24 paychecks each year).
+To calculate your paycheck deduction, divide your allotment amount by the number of paychecks you will receive for the rest of the calendar year (most UW employees receive 2 paychecks each month).

 Re-enroll in DCAP each year

 DCAP accounts don’t continue automatically.
 If you’re enrolled in DCAP and want to continue, you must re-enroll each year during open enrollment, November 1 – 30.
-Re-enrolling is the same process as your initial enrollment: you specify an allotment and paycheck deduction then submit the form.
+Re-enrolling is the same process as your initial enrollment: you specify an allotment and paycheck deduction then enroll online or submit a paper enrollment form.